-Can cool-mist humidifier make you sick?
+Can a cool mist humidifier make you sick?

 Symptoms of humidifier sickness

-Fungi, mold spores and white dust can cause allergic reactions.
+Fungi, mold spores, and white dust can cause allergic reactions.
 Therefore, if your allergies are triggered, check the humidifier.
 If it hasn’t been cleaned for a while, then it could be producing these allergens.

 If you experience humidifier causing chest tightness, you could be getting an allergy flare-up.
-You need to turn it off for sometime.
+You need to turn it off for some time.

 Sinus infections cause sinus blockage because of breathing in pseudomonas bacterium from the humidifying tank.

 If you get sinus blockage and this appliance is running, try moving away or turning it off.
-If the blockage disappears, then it is time to give the humidifier a thorough cleaning or replace it.
+If the blockage disappears, it is time to give the humidifier a thorough cleaning or replace it.

 Can a humidifier make your chest hurt?
 If you have asthma, a humidifier can make it worse.
 It can cause the airways to inflame, which would cause chest tightness in return.

 If you inhale white dust, you could end up with lung infections.
-White dust comprises of mineral deposits emitted by humidifiers if you put tap water in the reservoir.
+White dust comprises mineral deposits emitted by humidifiers if you put tap water in the reservoir.

-One such lung infection is legionnaires disease.
+One such lung infection is Legionnaires disease.
 It is a type of pneumonia caused by legionella pneumophila, which is found in static water storage.

 Humidifier fever/lung is one of the bacteria in illnesses.
 You can get it if you inhale vapors that have bacteria.